 Refills take around 60 mins to 75 minutes.

 How long do eyelash extensions last?

 The lifetime for eyelash extensions varies.
 It all depends on the natural lash cycle, product quality and how lash extensions are maintained at home.
-Natural lash cycle has three stages; anagen, catagen and telogen.
+The natural lash cycle has three stages; anagen, catagen, and telogen.
 The lash cycle can be between 2-6 months.
 On average human shed up to 20% of natural lashes every 2 weeks.

 Why is home maintenance so important while wearing lash extensions?